becomeblue/becomeblue.github.io/README.md

-© 2015 Aaron Haines.
-All Rights Reserved
+© 2015 Aaron Haines
+Except where noted, all rights reserved.